 Once your dressing is removed, you need to clean the socket again.
 Your dentist may suggest a saltwater rinse.

-If your dry socket is too harsh, he might instruct on how and when to add a new dressing at home.
+If your dry socket is too harsh, he might instruct you on how and when to add a new dressing at home.

 Most importantly, over-the-counter pain medication can help reduce any uneasiness.
 Your dentist will almost certainly suggest a non-steroidal anti-inflammatory pain reliever, like ibuprofen or aspirin.
 A cold compress may also respite.